jvschlierf/JARVIS/README.md

 # J.A.R.V.I.S.
 This is a repo for the Computer Vision project, which is a part of the DSBA 2020-2022.
+Below the results for- and instructions to recreate the algorithms we built and trained.

 # Darknet (Yolov4) results